sneakers-the-rat/infrastructure/_sections/2_3_tools-analysis.md

 We can start getting a better picture for the way a decentralized analysis framework might work by considering the separation between the metadata and code modules, hinting at a protocol as in the federated systems sketh above.
 Since we're considering modular analysis elements, each module would need some elemental properties like the parameters that define it, its inputs, outputs, dependencies, as well as some additional metadata about its implementation (eg. this one takes *numpy arrays* and this one takes *matlab structs*).
 The precise implementation of a modular protocol also depends on the graph structure of the analysis system.
 We invoked DAGs before, but analysis graph structure of course has its own body of researchers refining them into eg. [Petri nets](https://en.wikipedia.org/wiki/Petri_net) which are graphs whose nodes necessarily alternate between "places" (eg. intermediate data) and "transitions" (eg. an analysis operation), and their related workflow markup languages (eg. [WDL](https://openwdl.org/) or {% cite vanderaalstYAWLAnotherWorkflow2005 %}).
 In that scheme, a framework could provide tools for converting data between types, caching intermediate data, etc. between analysis steps, as an example of how different graph structures might influence its implementation.

+Say we use `@analysis` as the namespace for our analysis protocol, and `~someone~` has provided mappings to objects in `numpy`.
+We can assume they are provided by the package maintainers, but that's not necessary: this is my node and it takes what I want it to!

-Say we use `@analysis` as the namespace for our analysis protocol.
-In pseudocode, I could define some analysis node for, say, some analysis node that converts an RGB image to grayscale like this:
+In pseudocode, I could define some analysis node for, say, converting an RGB image to grayscale under my namespace as `@jonny:bin-spikes` like this:

 ```